DessimozLab/ldo_study/README.md

 Use to filter the branches to only duplication events.
 This is performed by computing the difference from the expected branch length and then translating this into z-scores.
 Branches can then be classified into six categories (p<0.05):

-i) normal-normal: both branches are not significantly different\n ii) short-short: both branches are significantly shorter than expected iii) long-long: both branches are significantly longer than expected iv) normal-long: only one branch is significantly longer than expected
+i) normal-normal: both branches are not significantly different

+ii) short-short: both branches are significantly shorter than expected

+iii) long-long: both branches are significantly longer than expected

+iv) normal-long: only one branch is significantly longer than expected

-v) short-normal: only one branch is significantly shorter than expected vi) short-long: one branch is significantly shorter than expected and the other is significantly longer than expected.
+v) short-normal: only one branch is significantly shorter than expected

+vi) short-long: one branch is significantly shorter than expected and the other is significantly longer than expected.

 Also generates Fig 1, Supp Fig 1, Supp Fig 2